Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 Today Mt.
 Baldy is the must-hike summit of the San Gabriels.

-There are four primary routes to ascend Mt.
-Baldy.
-Note that the summaries given below are purposed to give you broad generalities of the hikes and not full hike descriptions.
-For the east and south approaches, follow the links to my full hike descriptions.
-For west and north approaches, follow the links to other sites such as etrecking.com and/or the Sierra Club Hundred Peaks section for full hike descriptions.
-Please note that I have not hiked those routes so I cannot verify the accuracy of the descriptions.
+There are four primary routes to ascend Mount San Antonio.
+The summaries given below are purposed to give you a broad overview of the hikes and not full hike descriptions.
+For the east, south, and west approaches, follow the links to my full hike descriptions.
+For the north approach, follow the links to other sites such as the Sierra Club Hundred Peaks section for full hike descriptions.
+Please note that I have not yet hiked that north route so I cannot verify the accuracy of the descriptions.

 A less traveled option to Baldy Notch uses a steep dirt road coming from the east from Stockton Flat (8 miles r.t., 1,800 gain from Stockton Flat to the Notch).

-South Approach from Manker Flats via the Baldy Bowl Trail ("Ski Hut Trail") (8.4 miles r.t., 3900' elevation gain).
-This is my favorite route.
-After the first mile on the paved San Antonio Falls Road, a single-track trail climbs steeply up the west wall of upper San Antonio Canyon to the Sierra Club Ski Hut (2.5 miles), across the base of Baldy Bowl to the south ridge, then ascends the ridge directly to the summit.
+Mount Baldy via Baldy Bowl Trail South Approach from Manker Flats via Baldy Bowl Trail ("Ski Hut Trail") (8.4 miles r.t., 3900' elevation gain).
+This was my favorite route before I hiked Mount Baldy Trail from the village.
+After the first mile on the paved San Antonio Falls Road, a single-track trail climbs steeply up the west wall of upper San Antonio Canyon to the Sierra Club Ski Hut (2.5 miles), across the base of Baldy Bowl to the south ridge, then steeply ascends the ridge directly to the summit.
+Much of the section from the bottom of Baldy Bowl to the summit is a glorified use trail (developed more by use than deliberately engineered and built to provide a moderate hiking grade).
+So it is very steep.
 The varied scenery and direct route is most satisfying.
 Read hike descriptions.

 North Approach from Blue Ridge via Pine Mountain and Dawson Peak (8.0 miles r.t., 4000' elevation gain).
-This roller-coaster route starts near near Writewood from Blue Ridge Road 2.1 miles east of Guffy Campground at point 8310', travels south on the North Backbone Trail (sometimes referred to as the "Other Devils Backbone Trail"), climbs around the summit of Pine Mt.
-(9648'), down to a saddle, up to Dawson Peak (9575'), down to another saddle, and a finally a steep, one-mile, 1300-foot climb to Baldy's summit.
-Note: this route is not covered in John Robinson or Jerry Schad.
+This roller-coaster route starts near near Writewood from Blue Ridge Road 2.1 miles east of Guffy Campground at point 8310', travels south on North Backbone Trail (sometimes referred to as the "Other Devils Backbone Trail"), climbs over Pine Mt.
+(9648'), down to a saddle, up around the summit of Dawson Peak (9575'), down to another saddle, and a finally a steep, one-mile, 1300-foot climb to Baldy's summit.
+Note: this route is not covered in John Robinson, Jerry Schad, or John McKinney.
 Sierra Club Hundred Peaks Section briefly describes the hike to Pine and Dawson (Route 1) and to Dawson from Baldy (Route 3).
 Thus, combined together, their total north route to Baldy is 3.75 miles r.t, 4,500' gain.
-I suspect that their mileage is short and the elevation gain is high (a little-roller coaster action on the first section of the hike may account for some their additional elevation gain).
-The full hike is described on etreking.com, but they place the elevation gain at only 3,000 feet (instead of 4,000 - they may have forgot to calculate the 1,000 feet of ascent on the return trip) and 10 miles round trip.
+I suspect that their mileage is short and the elevation gain is high (a little roller-coaster action on the first section of the hike may account for some their additional elevation gain).
 The Thomas Harrison map places the total round trip at 8.0 miles.
-(Note: I've not hiked this route yet.)
+(Note: I've hiked this route only as far as the south ridge of Dawson Peak.
+See blog post here.)

 Loops Options.
-A popular option is to ascend the summit via the Devils Backbone Trail (east approach) and descend via the Ski Hut Trail (south approach) or visa versa.
+A popular option is to ascend the summit via Devils Backbone Trail (east approach) and descend via Ski Hut Trail (south approach) or visa versa.
 Since both routes start at the trailhead at Manker Flats, it's convenient to do the loop with no car shuttle.
+One-way options with a car shuttle are also used on hikes from village via Mt.
+Baldy Trail to the summit and return either on Devils Backbone Trail or Ski Hut Trail.

-Beyond the San Gabriels, take a look to the east and see if you can spot the other two mountains of Southern California's triad of highest massifs, San Gorgonio Mountain (11,499'), about 49 miles eastward, and Mount San Jacinto (10,804'), 66 miles southeastward.
+Beyond the San Gabriels, take a look to the east and see if you can spot the other two mountains of Southern California's triad of highest massifs, San Gorgonio Mountain (11,503' [formely 11,499']), about 49 miles eastward, and Mount San Jacinto (10,804'), 66 miles southeastward.
 Most of the time you can see them, at least as faint bumps poking through the haze.

 About 40 miles to the south stands Orange County's highest mountain, popularly called "Saddleback," with its Modjeska Peak (5496') and Santiogo Peak (5687'), usually poking above the haze.
 To the southwest, Catalina Island, 26 miles from the mainland, can generally be seen rising above the marine layer and smog.